Te Araroa FKT Trip Report

 We started our FKT attempt on the 1st of January 2024 with 90 mile beach.
 Despite the headwind, the beach was surprisingly nice, with relatively firm sand and the occasional wild horse to spot in the coastal shrub.
 Unfortunately, being New Years Day, it was very busy and there were lots of people out for a drive.
 Tom said that the beach reminded him of a scene out of Mad Max.

+Our goal for the FKT attempt was to be in camp for ~8hrs every day, leaving ~16hrs to cover as much distance as possible.
+These 8hrs included setting up and packing down our tent as well as tending to our feet.
+As such, we planned on sleeping for ~7hrs every night.
+This was a schedule that we generally stuck to for the duration of the trip.
+Importantly, we felt it was enough sleep to let us manage all of the logistical and navigational challenges of the trail.

 We had an alarm malfunction on the morning of Day 3, waking up an hour later than planned.
-Our goal for the FKT attempt was to be in camp for ~8h every day, leaving ~16h to cover as much distance as possible.
-This 8h includes setting up and packing down our tent as well as tending to our feet.
-As such, we planned on sleeping for ~7h every night.
-This was a schedule that we were able to stick to pretty well for the duration of the trip.

-After a frantic start in Kaitaia, we devoured some Subway we purchased the night before for breakfast, before entering the Raetea forest.
-The technical terrain was a pleasant change from the monotony of the beach and road walking.
+Walking out of Kaitaia we devoured some Subway purchased the night before.
+Entering the Raetea forest, the technical terrain was a pleasant change from the monotony of the beach and road walking.
 However, the forest was much slower going than we anticipated due to the mud and slippery tree roots.
-Compared to the ~5.5km/h terrain the two days prior, we were now moving at between 2-3km/h.
+Compared to the 5.5km/hr terrain of the two days prior, we were now moving between 2-3km/hr.
 We were fortunate that it hadn’t rained much over the past few days as we suspect it could have been a lot muddier than it was.

 Next came the water taxis and many low tide crossings.
-We crossed the Ngunguru inlet with James early on the morning of Day 7, and ticked off a few low tide crossings afterwords.
-James was a great guy, clearly very passionate about the TA and incredibly knowledgeable about the surrounding region.
-Later that day, we had planned on crossing the Whangārei Harbour, however, were a lot slower than we expected over Whangārei Heads due to the heat and fatigue.
-This was a really tough evening for us, and we were both finding it hard to push up the hills in the heat of the day.
-Blair was kind enough to take us across the harbour following morning instead.
+We crossed the Ngunguru inlet with James early on the morning of Day 7, and continued to tick off a few low tide crossings.
+James’ infectious personality was greatly appreciated, and he was clearly very passionate about the TA.
+Later that day, we had planned on crossing Whangārei Harbour, however, were a lot slower than expected over Whangārei Heads due to the heat and fatigue.
+This was a really tough evening for us as we struggled with dehydration and dizzy vision in the 30°C heat and 100% humidity.
+We were very grateful when a family let us camp on the lawn of their holiday home after Whangārei Heads!
+Blair was kind enough to take us across the harbour the following morning.

 Puhoi was also the place where we first crossed paths with other TA hikers.
 Chatting to some other hikers and having dinner together was a huge mental boost for us.